ssharoff/cognates/README.md

 (Ukrainian) [http://corpus.leeds.ac.uk/serge/cognates/uk-300-panslav.vec.xz]

-The lists/ directory in this github contains various dictionaries of cognates built from the shared Panslavonic space.
+The lists/ directory in this github contains various dictionaries of cognates built from the shared Panslavonic space (and beyond, including Germanic, Romance and Uralic languages).
 I keep the language pairs I experiment with.
-If you want a pair for a specific language, I can probably produce it too.
+If you want a  specific language pair, I can probably produce it too.
+What this needs is just a corpus (of more than 50 million words) and a seed dictionary.

-As an example, a NER tagger covering Croatian, Czech, Polish, Russian, Slovak, Slovene and Ukrainian has been built using the shared space.
+As an example, a Named-Entity Recognition (NER) tagger covering Croatian, Czech, Polish, Russian, Slovak, Slovene and Ukrainian has been built using the shared space.
 It's simply a minor adaptation of a monolingual NER tagger framework [https://github.com/glample/tagger]

-The tagger requires Theano and it can be run as:
+The NER tagger requires Theano and it can be run as:
 ```
 ./run-tagger.sh panslavonic input_file
 ```